ThinkMarkets vs TeleTrade Comparison

 Which brokers offers more tradeable asset classes, ThinkMarkets or TeleTrade?

-Both ThinkMarkets and TeleTrade allow you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting, Agriculturals and ETF Looking at total tradeable symbols, ThinkMarkets has 1674, compared to 500 from TeleTrade.
+Both ThinkMarkets and TeleTrade allow you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting, Agriculturals and ETF Looking at total tradeable symbols, ThinkMarkets has 1674, compared to 500 from TeleTrade.

 Can I trade cryptocurrency with ThinkMarkets or TeleTrade?